Jakob-Bach/DS-Lab-2023/README.md

   b) meta-learning for encoder selection

 The repo provides files for preparing the datasets, some basic exploration, course-internal splitting, scoring, and demo submissions for that.
-Additionally, `Surveys/` contains exports of questionnaires (created with ILIAS `v7`) to evaluate the students' satisfication (one survey at start of course, one after first task, one after second task).
+Additionally, `Surveys/` contains exports of questionnaires (created with ILIAS `v7`) to evaluate the students' satisfaction (one survey at start of course, one after first task, one after second task).

 ## Setup